 Currently, around 80% of South Australian school leaders are members of the AEU.

-The Principals Consultative Committee of the AEU, elected annually, represents the interests of these members and is made up of both metropolitan and country-located leaders.
-The PCC provides information and advice to AEU (SA) Branch Executive on matters which affect the classifications, salaries and conditions of school leaders.
-In addition, this group advises on PD and T&D opportunities and needs for these members.
+The Leaders Consultative Committee of the AEU, elected annually, represents the interests of these members and is made up of both metropolitan and country-located leaders.
+The LCC provides information and advice to Branch Executive on matters which affect the classifications, salaries and conditions of school leaders.
+In addition, this group advises on training and development opportunities and needs for leaders.